NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Styles the `footer` title with color and bold font, and adds a bottom margin.

 ## 16. **Footer Paragraph Styling**
-Lastly, let's add some spacing to make the footer more visually pleasing to our visitors.
+Lastly, add some spacing to make the footer more visually pleasing to your visitors.

 - [ ] Add this CSS code to `styles.css`.